 HOW TO CORRECTLY CALCULATE RESIDUAL OZONE CONCENTRATION FOR AN OZONE WATER TREATMENT APPLICATION.

-We highly recommend this information in order to help ozone water treatment professionals correctly take into account the fact of ozone destruction in water at different temperatures due to the relatively short half-life of ozone.
+We highly recommend this information to help ozone water treatment professionals correctly consider ozone destruction in water at different temperatures due to the relatively short half-life of ozone.

-When the half-life of ozone at 30°C is about 12 minutes, that means that every 12 minutes there will be 50% less ozone in the water if we somehow injected the ozone instantly.
+When the half-life of ozone at 30°C is about 12 minutes, that means that every 12 minutes, there will be 50% less ozone in the water if we somehow inject the ozone instantly.

-However, in real-life, we inject ozone into the water 24/7 constantly adding it and maintaining the concentration, and not instantly.
+However, in real-life, we inject ozone into the water 24/7, constantly adding it and maintaining the concentration, not instantly.

-Therefore, the idea is to inject enough ozone into the pool that it would compensate for the half-life of ozone destruction and that will allow us to have a constant desired residual ozone concentration in the water.
+Therefore, the idea is to inject enough ozone into the pool to compensate for the half-life of ozone destruction, allowing us to have a constant desired residual ozone concentration in the water.

 As an example of using the above information, let us say we need to maintain a concentration of 0.1 ppm in the pool water.